-You can take many things with you when you travel to or from the Netherlands, with a few exceptions.
-Custom rules exist for items like drinks, tobacco, medicines, meat, fish, (products made of) protected animal and plant species, as well as large sums of cash.
+You cannot simply take everything with you when travelling from the Netherlands to a country outside the European Union or when returning from a country outside the EU.
+Customs rules exist for items like alcohol, tobacco, medicines, meat, (products made of) protected animal and plant species, and large sums of cash.
+Customs enforces these rules to ensure you do not bring prohibited items into the country.

 Separate rules apply for the following items if you wish to bring them into the Netherlands:

-A maximum value of € 430 may be imported with you from countries outside the EU.
+You may bring no more than €430 worth of (luxury) goods from countries outside the European Union.
 Taxes will be due for items which exceed that amount.
-Cigarettes, tobacco or alcohol may also attract additional taxes if you exceed the permitted amount.
-The number of cigarettes or alcoholic beverages you can bring with you depends on whether you enter the Netherlands from the EU or beyond.
+Cigarettes, tobacco and alcohol may also be subject to additional taxes if you exceed the permitted amount.
+The number of cigarettes and alcoholic beverages you can bring with you depends on whether you enter the Netherlands from the EU or beyond.

 There are customs rules which govern what you are allowed to take with you, even when you exit the Netherlands.
-You are never permitted to take drugs, weapons, rare or endangered animal or plant species with you in your baggage.
-If you wish to take € 10,000 or more in cash out of the EU, you must also submit a Customs Declaration.
+You are never permitted to take drugs, weapons, or endangered animal or plant species with you in your baggage.
+If you wish to take €10,000 or more in cash out of the EU, you must submit a Customs Declaration.

 All countries have their own customs and import rules.
 Those rules usually include animal products, food items like vegetables and fruit, as well as plants and flowers.